hacken-in/hacken-in/README.md

 [![Code Climate](https://codeclimate.com/github/hacken-in/website.png)](https://codeclimate.com/github/hacken-in/website)
 [![Coverage Status](https://coveralls.io/repos/hacken-in/website/badge.png)](https://coveralls.io/r/hacken-in/website)

-This is the code of [hacken.in](http://hacken.in/), an event calendar for geeks in and around Cologne and Berlin.
+This is the code of [hacken.in](http://hacken.in/), an event calendar for geeks in and around Cologne, Berlin and Munich.
+If you want to help us in extending the calendar to your city, please contact us in our [Google Group](http://groups.google.com/group/hcking).

 If you find a bug, please report it on our [tracker](https://github.com/hacken-in/website/issues).
 We discuss features and problems in our [Google Group](http://groups.google.com/group/hcking).
 You can find our backlog [here](https://github.com/hacken-in/website/wiki/Backlog).